Babli Bouncer: Casting

-In February 2022, Tamannaah was confirmed to be cast in lead role as a female bouncer.
+In February 2022, Tamannaah Bhatia was confirmed to be cast in lead role as a female bouncer.
 In the same month, Abhishek Bajaj was confirmed to be a part of the cast.

 Development

 The film was announced in February 2022.
-The makers of the film arranged an muhurat puja for the team after the filming started.
+The makers of the film arranged a muhurat puja for the team after the filming started.

 Filming

 The principal photography of the film started in mid-February 2022.
 The first schedule took place at Mohali, Punjab with an outdoor shoot, followed by New Delhi and was completed within 20 days.
 The final schedule took place in Mumbai from 22 April 2022.
 The film was wrapped up on 5 May 2022 in Mumbai.

 Music

 The songs are composed by Tanishk Bagchi and Karan Malhotra.
 The lyrics are written by Tanishk Bagchi, Shabbir Ahmed and Manaswi Mohata.

 Release

 Babli Bouncer was directly premiered on OTT platform Disney+ Hotstar on 23 September 2022.